Meamarian/EnergyTracer/README.md

 ## Notes

-For detailed instructions, users should start with the child README files in the relevant subfolders.
-The top-level README is meant to give a short overview of the project and help readers quickly find the right guide for each part of the workflow.
+For detailed instructions, start with the sub-README files in the relevant subfolders.